Churchill, Top Girls

 “Top Girls” is just a name for the employment agency, but it also refers to women who succeed in patriarchal capitalist structures.
 Note that they’re still “girls.”
 Marlene, we know from Act I, will be promoted to “managing director” — snazzy job title!
 But again, what does a “managing director” really do?

 Here’s an especially brilliant bit from Churchill: consider the name of the character Win.
 We can assume that Win must be short for Winifred.
 And the more common nickname would be Winnie.
 Win vs. Winnie — big difference, no?
 [In Serious Money we have Scilla (the ferocious monster from classical mythology’s nautical map), whose name must be Priscilla, right?
 The more common nickname: Prissy.
 Prissy vs. Scilla!]
+And Kit may be a nickname for Katherine, but so would be Kitty or Kitten.
+This Kit is much more practical.

 The “successful” women just seem to be passing along the traditional heartless rules.
 Some women are “getting ahead” in some weird way, but they’re not infusing any humanity or human kindness and compassion into the system.
 So Churchill is critiquing one branch of the women’s movement’s standards for success, which are the old male success standards and a perpetuation of the competitive, destructive, capitalist system.
 There’s no regard for “sisters”; success comes at the “expense” of other women; and blindness is rampant even concerning the continuation of oppressions within the family structures.